Approved September 1, 2011

 Active Members: Active members may include individual lawyers, legal professionals, and organizational members.
 In the case of organizational members, the organization may, from time to time, appoint a single representative for purposes of voting.
 Only Active Members may vote or hold office.

-Membership in the NLMC Advisory Council shall be determined by the NLMC Executive Committee.
+Membership in the NLMC Advisory Council shall be determined by the NLMC Board of Directors.

 PART III: GOVERNANCE

 Advice and Oversight.
-The advisory and oversight responsibility for the Consortium shall be vested in an Executive Committee.
+The advisory and oversight responsibility for the Consortium shall be vested in a Board of Directors.
 Advice may also be sought from the Advisory Council.

 (1) the Chair